babelsociety/website/content/blog/beyond-market-economy/index.md

 The law of supply and demand is pretty intuitive and states that when many people want the same product (high demand), then sellers can afford to sell at higher price.
 Vice versa, when there are more products than needed (high supply), sellers will have to low price to be able to sell it.

 Both demand and supply are influenced by many factors in real life.
-Imagine for example that a drought hit a coffee plantation, which will decrease the amount of available coffee and therefore raise prices.
+Imagine for example that a drought hit a coffee plantation, it will decrease the amount of available coffee and therefore raise prices.
 That's why prices in markets change through time.

 Still, why should a seller low prices?
 It's because there is another competition going on, the one between sellers.
 A healthy market **needs** many competing sellers over the same product to ensure a fair price.